Should I Use OFX?

 Fraud Prevention Award – Digital Identity Summit 2016

 UK Trade & Investment International Business Awards Finalist, 2006

-OFX money transfer is perhaps one of the most reliable and safe to use money transfer companies out there.
-In fact, OFX, trading on the Australian Stock Exchange, is perhaps the only money transfer company of its kind in this position, and as such – it undergoes great deal of scrutiny, a lot more than any private company would.
-Additionally, people have been using OFX to transfer money for 20+ years and the firm has kept a pristine reputation on OFX money transfer reviews from across the internet.
+OFX money transfer is one of the most reliable and safe to use money transfer companies out there.
+In fact, OFX, trading on the Australian Stock Exchange, is one of only two money transfer providers in this position (the other being Wise), and as such undergoes a great deal of scrutiny.
+Aside from these two, the only other public companies are the remittance focused legacy giants Western Union and Moneygram.
+People have been using OFX to transfer money for 20+ years and the firm has kept a pristine reputation on OFX money transfer reviews from across the internet.

 OFX Case Study: Chris Gray / Your Empire

 Originally an accountant by trade, Chris found he had a talent for property investment and has been actively investing since the age of 22.